SpencerWBarnes/PiMon/CodeExplained.md

 <details> <summary> Expand </summary>

 #### Arduino
 Due to the Arduino having limited capability, its code must be written with the intent of being used with PiMon.
 Its code must follow a similar structure to that found in Sensor_Input.py.
 The Pi will send the command "get sensors\n" to the Arduino, and it must catch this command with serialEvent() _(this is a reserved function name for this purpose)_.
-Then the Arduino must interpret and respond with whatever data it wishes.
+Then the Arduino must interpret and respond with whatever JSON formatted data it wishes.
 This data will be used by PiMon.

 #### Pi
 1) Why an access point?